mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    - Negative offset corrects the heading *towards* port side, meaning that the compass mounting is tilted starboard
    - Effective immediately
 4. Measured deviations at 8 cardinal and intercardinal directions (degrees)
-   - Assumes the user to measure deviations with normal routine of
+   - Assumes the user has measured deviations with the standard routine:
      ```
      HDG (C) | Dev | HDG (M) | Var | HDG (T)
      ```